 Gas leak in Horizon, residents urged to remain indoors

-HORIZON CITY, New Mexico (KVIA) -- The Horizon City Police and Horizon Fire Departments are at the scene of a residential gas leak right now.
+HORIZON CITY, Texas (KVIA) -- The Horizon City Police and Horizon Fire Departments are at the scene of a residential gas leak right now.

 Officials say the leak is happening near South Kenazo Avenue and Duanesburg Street.
 Surrounding streets are closed off to ensure public safety while Texas Gas Service works to stop the leak.